 Before the completion of this offering, NCM LLC has been wholly owned by our founding members.
 In connection with the completion of this offering, we will purchase from NCM LLC a number of newly issued common membership units equal to the number of shares sold in the public offering, at a price per unit equal to the public offering price per share, less underwriting discounts and commissions and related offering expenses.
-NCM LLC will pay a portion of the proceeds it receives from us to our founding members for their agreeing to modify our payment obligations under our exhibitor services agreements.
-Following this acquisition, we will own 40.5% of the outstanding common membership units in NCM LLC, and the founding members collectively will own 59.5% of the outstanding common membership units in NCM LLC.
-If the underwriters exercise their over-allotment option to purchase additional shares in full, we will acquire an equivalent number of additional units in NCM LLC.
+NCM LLC will pay all of the proceeds it receives from us to our founding members for their agreeing to modify our payment obligations under our exhibitor services agreements.
+Following this acquisition, we will own 40.5% of the outstanding common membership units in NCM LLC.1 If the underwriters exercise their over-allotment option to purchase additional shares in full, we will acquire an equivalent number of additional units in NCM LLC.1 If the outer-allotment option, and our aggregate ownership of NCM LLC will increase to 44.8%.
 We will be the sole managing member of NCM LLC.